Squirrels are a natural part of the environment, but they become pests when they cause damage to homes and property.

 3. Protect Plants and Property from Squirrels

-- Trees: Place two-foot wide/six-foot-tall metal sheeting or baffles around trunks of trees.
+- Trees: Place two-foot-wide/six-foot-tall metal sheeting or baffles around trunks of trees.
 Keep sheeting loose to allow for tree growth.

 - Vegetable gardens: Fence in gardens with wire fencing of no more than one-inch mesh and at least 30 inches high.
-For additional protection, extend the fencing six inches below ground then six inches outward to prevent burrowing.
+For additional protection, extend the fencing six inches below ground and six inches outward to prevent burrowing.
 Prevent climbing by including an electrified strand a few inches above the ground and about three inches above the fence line.

 - Plant Bulbs: Place one-inch mesh wire over newly planted bulbs and cover with mulch.

 - Repellants: Repellants that target squirrels are available at most nurseries and garden centers.
 Always follow all label directions and keep out of reach of children and pets.

 - Trapping: Because of varying state and local laws on trap and release of wildlife, trapping is best conducted by a licensed pest management professional.
 If you do choose to attempt trapping yourself, always